datopian/ckanext-blob-storage/README.md

 Requirements
 ------------
-* This extension works with CKAN 2.8.x.
-It may work, but has not been tested, with other CKAN versions.
+* This extension works with CKAN 2.8.x and CKAN 2.9.x.
 * `ckanext-authz-service` must be installed and enabled
 * A working and configured Git LFS server accessible to the browser.
 We recommend usign [Giftless](https://github.com/datopian/giftless) but other